lexemlang/lexem/stdlib/prototypes/string.md

 ## `.containsAny(...substrings: List<String>) -> Logic`

-Returns a value indicating whether the string constains any of the specified substrings.
+Returns a value indicating whether the string contains any of the specified substrings.

 ```lxm
 string.containsAny(substring1, ..., substringN)